loftwah/devops-refresher/aws-labs/10-cicd.md

 ## Repo Naming Pattern (Demo Apps)

 - `loftwah/demo-node-app`, `loftwah/demo-rails-app`, `loftwah/demo-go-service`.
-- Each repo contains a Dockerfile, health endpoint, and minimal app code.
+- The app repo contains a Dockerfile, health endpoint, and minimal app code.
-- Pipelines build/push to ECR, then deploy to ECS (and later EKS variants).
+- Pipelines build/push to ECR, then deploy to ECS; the same image/tag is used by EKS.